gh-cli-for-education/gh-education/docs/src/practicas/hello-compiler.md

 ## Covering

 You can use  [nyc](https://www.npmjs.com/package/nyc) to do the covering of your mocha tests.
-See the notes in [covering](/temas/introduccion-a-javascript/covering)
+See the notes in [covering](/temas/introduccion-a-javascript/covering).

+Activate the GitHub pages of your repo (use the default branch and the `docs` folder) and be sure to include your covering report in the `docs` folder.

 ## Continuous Integration